Check how much Housing Benefit you can get

 Once you claim Housing Benefit, you might also be able to get a Discretionary Housing Payment (DHP) if you need help paying the rest of your rent.

 How long you can get a DHP for depends on your circumstances.
-In the long term you might need to look for extra work or move somewhere more affordable.
+In the long term you might need to move somewhere more affordable.

 Next steps

-Find out how to claim Housing Benefit and Discretionary Housing Payments
+Check how to claim Housing Benefit and Discretionary Housing Payments.

 Help us improve our website